 Echinacea And Sage Spray

-At the number 5 in the list of how to prevent sore mouth, we recommend Echinacea And Sage Spray.
+At number 5 on the list of how to prevent sore mouth, we recommend Echinacea And Sage Spray.

 Use a few spritzes of a spray containing a combination of Echinacea And Sage.
 A study in the European Journal of medical research finds this herbal remedy soothes a sore throat as well as OTC sore throat relief sprays.